LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

 Starting from scratch
 ^^^^^^^^^^^^^^^^^^^^^

-I have not been able to get pfn's gen-android task to work even though I tried with a global installation of the plugin.
+We have not been able to get pfn's gen-android task to work even though we tried with a global installation of the plugin.

 In addition to the usual `sbt directory structure
 <http://www.scala-sbt.org/0.13/tutorial/Directories.html>`_, the key
 ingredients are

-- ``build.sbt`` like in `our examples <https://bitbucket.org/lucoodevcourse>`_
+- ``build.sbt`` like in `our examples <https://github.com/LoyolaChicagoCode?query=android-scala>`_

   - set project name and version as desired
   - review the library dependencies, e.g., choose between Mockito and